wakabayashiryo/NetworkPlayer/README.md

 ## STEP2: Installation Selectorserver [on Linux]
 1. Access to http://volumio.local/dev and enable SSH.
 1. Connect terminal using ssh ,can do by teraterm or linux terminal
-(Login name:volumio Password:volumio)
+    *(Login name:volumio Password:volumio)*
-2. Update and upgrade in the volumio
+2. Update and upgrade packages of the volumio
     > sudo apt-get update
     > sudo apt-get dist-upgrade
 3. Install python3 on volumio